 [INFOGRAPHIC]

-How the City of Ottawa Can Improve its Accessibility with APS?
+How Can the City of Ottawa Improve its Accessibility with APS?

 Accessible Pedestrian Signals (APS) are Accessibility for Ontarians with Disabilities Act (AODA) compliant signals that help the blind and visually impaired cross the street safely relying on audio cues.
 They provide valuable assistance at complex or noisy pedestrian crossings when only relying on the traffic flow can prove to be at risk.